 As a student of biology, I will probably never stop wondering about the direction that my life will take after graduation, but there is one thing that I can say for sure.
 To attain a lower death rate due to a lack of accessibility to medications, one of my lifelong goals has been to establish a business that manufactures a wide variety of medicines that are in high demand by people in every region of the world.
 One of the most pressing problems that the world is dealing with at the moment is how to provide care for persons using pharmaceuticals.
 In addition to delivering medicines that are already available, I have always pictured myself developing a treatment for HIV, which has been squeezing the lives of a lot of people recently.

-Due to the introduction of a new strain known as Omicron, the number of COVID-19 cases skyrocketed beginning with the summer of 2021.
+Due to the introduction of a new strain known as Omicron, the number of COVID-19 cases skyrocketed beginning in the summer of 2021.
 As a result of having a peak of 64 000 patients in a day, there was a significant decrease in the stock of pharmaceuticals.
 When stores ran out of them, there were queues that would take hours to circle around the parking lot for the sake of people providing them to their loved ones.
 As a result of such a blow to the pharmaceutical business in Indonesia, many people lost their lives because they were unable to obtain treatment.
 After that, I went deeper into the pharmaceutical industry by gaining an understanding of the business and/or marketing side of the industry by watching videos on YouTube and reading articles in FiercePharma.
 I also gained an understanding of the biological side of the industry by speaking with my instructor about various issues and attempting to devise a solution that does not disadvantage both sides.

-There are still numerous diseases that have not been fully investigated, and some of them are currently incurable; nevertheless, given the current state of medical technology, it is possible that the term "incurable" should be revised.
+There are still numerous diseases that have not been fully investigated, and some of them are currently incurable; nevertheless, given the current state of medical technology, it is possible that the term "incurable" could be revised.
 My interest in pursuing a career in biology has always been driven by my desire to learn more about technology and the ways in which it may intersect with biology.
 I accomplish this primarily through reading books and publications.

 Producing therapeutic medications on a large scale will involve investment of both time and expertise, particularly about the biology of the human body.
-Because of this, in order for me to get a job in this field, I will need to have a master's degree at the very least.
+Because of this, for me to get a job in this field, I will need to have a master's degree at the very least.
 If I have a master's degree, I will have a more comprehensive understanding of how medicinal drugs would function on persons, cells, and a variety of other elements.
 This will be an advantage for me.
 Not only will schooling assist me in achieving my objective, but the skill set that I will acquire at USC has the potential to significantly improve my position in the world once I am no longer under the guidance of professionals.